 Conversely, small to midsize companies may find that call center software available on today's market does meet their customer service needs while remaining within budgetary parameters.
 When setting up an in-house center, industry experts say the following considerations are critical:

-Given the intricacies of launching an in-house operation, a company owner may find it simpler to outsource this aspect of the business.
+Given the intricacies of launching an in-house operation, a company decision-maker may find it simpler to outsource this aspect of the business.
 Nevertheless, an off-site center may still become the customer's main point of contact, so careful selection is a must.
-Potential centers should demonstrate:
+Potential call centers should demonstrate:

 Call Center Courtesy

 Although the call-center concept may extend to a variety of designs and models, it's important to note that a consistent message on the part of staff provides the foundation for proactive customer service on every level.
 Call center employees define a caller's perception of the company, so hiring and keeping quality personnel is a must.
 To this end, all new hires should show commitment to the organization's mission and goals.

 The knowledgeable business owner will emphasize these maxims when screening and training employees for an in-house set-up:

 When developing the actual script, it's a good idea to incorporate several standard fundamentals for maximum effectiveness:

 No matter how polite a call center staff is, the occasional irate customer does come along.
 Let employees know that they:

 Since call centers are product/service-driven, business owners should assure that staff members check the "pulse" of the customer soon after each transaction.
 Random follow-up calls, or mailed evaluations, should be part of every call center's routine.
 After all, feedback is essential to catching problems or improving performance.
 Scripted questions can include: